TabularEditor/TabularEditorDocs/te3/tutorials/incremental-refresh-about.md

 _Incremental refresh can be easily configured and modified from within Tabular Editor._

-> [!IMPORTANT]
-> Setting up this type of Incremental Refresh with Tabular Editor 3 is limited to dataset hosted in the Power BI Datasets service.
-<br></br>

 <div class="NOTE">
   <h5>WHY CONFIGURE INCREMENTAL REFRESH?</h5>
   Configuring incremental refresh can be beneficial for your data model: